 - (1) Alternative Methods of Compliance (AMOCs): The Manager, International Validation Branch, FAA, has the authority to approve AMOCs for this AD, if requested using the procedures found in 14 CFR 39.19.
 In accordance with 14 CFR 39.19, send your request to your principal inspector or responsible Flight Standards Office, as appropriate.
-If sending information directly to the International Validation Branch, send it to the attention of the person identified in paragraph (k) of this AD.
-Information may be emailed to: 9-AVS-AIR-730-AMOC@faa.gov.
-Before using any approved AMOC, notify your appropriate principal inspector, or lacking a principal inspector, the manager of the responsible Flight Standards Office. - (2) Contacting the Manufacturer: For any requirement in this AD to obtain instructions from a manufacturer, the instructions must be accomplished using a method approved by the Manager, International Validation Branch, FAA; or EASA; or Airbus SAS's EASA Design Organization Approval (DOA).
-If approved by the DOA, the approval must include the DOA-authorized signature. - (3) Required for Compliance (RC): Except as required by paragraph (j)(2) of this AD, if any service information contains procedures or tests that are identified as RC, those procedures and tests must be done to comply with this AD; any procedures or tests that are not identified as RC are recommended.
+If sending information directly to the manager of the International Validation Branch, mail it to the address in paragraph (k) of this AD or email to: 9-AVS-AIR-730-AMOC@faa.gov.
+If mailing information, also submit information by email.
+Before using any approved AMOC, notify your appropriate principal inspector, or lacking a principal inspector, the manager of the responsible Flight Standards Office. - (2) Contacting the Manufacturer: For any requirement in this AD to obtain instructions from a manufacturer, the instructions must be accomplished using a method approved by the Manager, International Validation Branch, FAA; or EASA; or Airbus SAS's EASA DOA.
+If approved by the DOA, the approval must include the DOA-authorized signature. - (3) Required for Compliance (RC): Except as required by paragraphs (i) and (j)(2) of this

+AD, if any service information contains procedures or tests that are identified as RC, those procedures and tests must be done to comply with this AD; any procedures or tests that are not identified as RC are recommended.
 Those procedures and tests that are not identified as RC may be deviated from using accepted methods in accordance with the operator's maintenance or inspection program without obtaining approval of an AMOC, provided the procedures and tests identified as RC can be done and the airplane can be put back in an airworthy condition.
 Any substitutions or changes to procedures or tests identified as RC require approval of an AMOC.